HugoPal/LEG/README.md

 | `histogram_of_predicted_times.png` | A histogram of the predicted timings of end of larval period, saved as a .png file. |
 | `histogram_of_predicted_lengths.png` | A histogram of the predicted lengths at end of larval period, saved as a .png file. |

-DISCLAIMER: as with all predictive models, this tool will predict well if the input variables are within the range used to train the original model, outside of the below ranges predictions cannot be trusted:
+_DISCLAIMER:_ LEGtool has been fitted on input data within the ranges provided below.
+Input data that includes values outside of these ranges may generate unreliable predictions:
  - fish length at hatching: 8.419-10.677 mm
  - number of days taken to hatch: 30-38
  - yolk sac volume at hatching: 5.5-11.9 mm<sup>3</sup>